rpensch/genome_analysis/wiki.md

  - How important is the number of threads when you blast against a database, or against a particular sequence?

 It is a lot more important to choose a higher number of threads when blasting against a database since this can take a lot more time and blasting against only one sequence is rather quick.

 ### 7 Mapping

 Read mapping was performed with BWA and Samtools.
-First, the assembly was indexed, then the reads were mapped to it and sorted.
+First, the assembly was indexed, then the reads were mapped to it with BWA and sorted with Samtools.
+The results of the mapping step were used to count the reads (see 8 Read Counting) and do differential expression analysis (see 9 Differential Expression).

+#### Other Questions:
+ - What percentage of your reads map back to your contigs?
+Why do you think that is?

+Most reads, namely 98.6, map back to the contigs.
+Reasons why not all the reads map back could be that the assembly is incomplete or flawed.

+ - What potential issues can cause mRNA reads not to map properly to genes in the chromosome?
+Do you expect this to differ between prokaryotic and eukaryotic projects?

+In Eukaryotes, RNA splicing is performed in order to remove intronic regions.
+This has to be considered when aligning mRNA to the genome and makes mapping more difficult.
+Another problem to deal with in eukaryotic projects is alternative splicing where some exons are not included in the final mRNA product.

+ - What percentage of reads map to genes?

+ 70.6 % of the reads map to genes.

+ - How many reads do not map to genes?
+What does that mean?
+How does that relate to the type of sequencing data you are mapping?

+16571329 reads do not map to any features. annotation

+ - What do you interpret from your read coverage differences across the genome?
+ - Do you see big differences between replicates?

-### 8 Read counting
+### 8 Read Counting

 Mapped reads were counted with the Python package HTSeq that uses the BAM file generated in the previous step as well as the gff file produced during annotation.
 The number of reads is mostly distributed between zero and around 2000 with the median being at around 500 reads (see results) which means that most genes are expressed.
 A gene counts as expressed when one or more reads map to it.